s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 ### Conclusion

-Now, when RPi OS can manage user tasks, we become much closer to the full process isolation.
+Now that the RPi OS can manage user tasks, we become much closer to the full process isolation.
 But one important step is still missing: all user tasks share the same physical memory and can easily read one another's data.
 In the next lesson, we are going to introduce virtual memory and fix this issue.

 ##### Previous Page